The Epstein Wake: Power and Sex Addiction

 Research indicates that individuals arrested for sexual offenses face a suicide risk up to 100 times higher than the general population, with approximately 18% reporting a lifetime suicide attempt.
 This vulnerability is most acute during the initial investigation, as studies show over 25% of related suicides occur within the first 48 hours of a suspect becoming aware of the case.
 The primary drivers for this elevated risk are the sudden, catastrophic loss of social standing and the intense shame associated with public exposure.

-Help is Available If you or someone you know is struggling with suicidal thoughts or intense feelings of despair, you are not alone.
-Please call or text 988 (in the US) to reach the Suicide & Crisis Lifeline, available 24 hours a day, 7 days a week.
+Help is Available: If you or someone you know is struggling with suicidal thoughts or intense feelings of despair, you are not alone.
+Please call or text 988 in the US to reach the Suicide & Crisis Lifeline, available 24 hours a day, 7 days a week.
 There is no shame in asking for help.

-We cannot speak of this without acknowledging the victims.
-The tragedy of the "high-caliber" offender is that their power amplifies their blast radius.
-When a leader falls, they don't just destroy themselves; they traumatize victims who were often silenced by the very machinery of that leader’s success.
-They destabilize families, companies, and communities.
+The tragedy of the "high-caliber" sex offender is that their power amplifies their blast radius.
+When a leader falls into unchecked addiction and entitlement, they don't just destroy themselves; they fund the business model of trafficking.
+They traumatize victims who are then silenced by the very machinery of that leader’s success.

 The Second Act: Reinvention is Possible